kubic-project/microos-o-o/blog/_posts/2023-04-02-state-of-microOS-Desktop-Plasma.md

 1440p Displays, fairly vanilla stuff), I've been daily driving plasma-wayland, as the maintainer.
-So recently, I have switched my workstation up to using a laptop, with a usb-c dock (Thinkpad T16, Ryzen 7 Pro 6850U, Radeon aGPU, Lenovo Universal USB-C Dock) same displays), Hardly exotic, but having a dock in the mix does add a wrinkle or two.
+So recently, I have switched my workstation up to using a laptop, with a usb-c dock (Thinkpad T16, Ryzen 7 Pro 6850U, Radeon aGPU, Lenovo Universal USB-C Dock, same displays), Hardly exotic, but having a dock in the mix does add a wrinkle or two.

 In addition, I did recently get a NAS built up and tossed on the network, which